rahil627/mind-of-rathewolf/wordpress-imports/diff-test.md

 # front matter diff:
 ## python exitwp
-  - **preserves whats essential and names them nicely**, including the slug and complete link
+  - **preserves what’s essential and names them nicely**, including the slug and complete link

 ## php(?) wordpress plugin
-  - preserves a good amount of data, just excludes the “meta” crap
+  - preserves a good amount of data, just excludes the “meta” plugins crap
   - preserves the original link name (baseurl/p=1343), which might be useful, in case of old links
   - removed the `/blog` in the permalink key (which is nice for me!)

 ## ruby jekyll-importer
   - preserves the most data including: published, status, *all* of the “meta” stuff including seo plugins
+    - though, it’s probably good if you had special meta content, like page-specific meta `description`

 # last update? / drafts
 damn! turns out those three ways extracted a different amount of drafts: 5, ~30(?), and ~80. (the posts count were equal though)

-the python script only caught 5, and uses the published: false tag, but left it in the _posts folder. :frowning: i had to use a grep ‘n mv script. :confused:
+the python script only caught 5, and uses the `published: false` tag, but it left them hiding in _posts folder. :( i had to use a `grep` ‘n `mv` script. :/

-the wordpress plugin caught a lot more
+the wordpress plugin caught a lot more, probably the true drafts

-jekyll’s own ruby program though caught the most, including revisions and auto-saves…
+jekyll’s own ruby program though caught the most, including various revisions and auto-saves...

-so… just in case anyone ever does this, just try to finish those drafts before exporting!
+so... just in case anyone ever does this, just try to finish those drafts before exporting!
 THEN can easily use that wordpress plugin or python script.

 # tests